By now, you’ve realized that regurgitated sales techniques and tactics aren’t working – including the approach you take with your sales proposal.

 However, people love watching video.
 It’s not only easier, but it injects personality and allows you to build a relationship with a client or prospect.
 A proposal should never be 100% video, but a video version helps explain parts of the proposal and adds more detail to make it personal.

 It’s painfully clear that you have a huge opportunity to stand out against the competition by simply caring about your clients and prospects.

 3. End the Monstrosities!
 Include a Simple Breakdown Page

 Generally, there are two kinds of people.
-The ones who like to read every single word and want detailed explanations, and ones that go straight to the summary page.
+The ones who like to read every single word and want detailed explanations, and the ones that go straight to the summary page.

 A simple breakdown page is a win-win for every type of client and prospect because:

 - You’ll win over the people that go straight to the summary page